 Walk through the orange archway under the left-hand side of China Wharf to the River.

 From the West End/City go south over London Bridge, take the first left into Tooley Street.
 Go along Tooley Street for about half a mile, passing Tower Bridge Road.
 Mill Street is the 5th turning on the left, just before the church, about 400m after Tower Bridge Road.
 China Wharf is the last building on the left at the end of Mill Street.
 Walk on the raised pavement area around the China Wharf parking area, round to the left-hand side of the building, following signs to 'St Saviours Dock Footbridge'.
 Go through the archway on the left-hand side of China Wharf.
-As you come through the passageway the blue canopied gateway to The Harpy is straight ahead of you.
+As you come through the passageway the blue canopied gateway to Extraordinary houseboat near Tower Bridge is straight ahead of you.

-The Harpy has a parking space for visitors, or two if you need them, in the St. Saviours Wharf basement car park in Mill Street.
+Extraordinary houseboat near Tower Bridge has a parking space for visitors, or two if you need them, in the St. Saviours Wharf basement car park in Mill Street.
 Just ask; no extra charge - we will provide a security key fob.

 The nearest 24-hour multi-storey car park (250 yards) is Q-Park in Gainsford Street, Butlers Wharf SE1.
 Coming from the west; after crossing Tower Bridge Road take any of the five turnings left off Tooley Street.
 Gainsford Street is two blocks (c.150m) north of, and parallel with, Tooley Street.